Divers discover more human skeletal remains at Lake Mead

 Several sets of human remains have been discovered at Lake Mead since May.

-The first set was found May 1 when a body was found in a barrel near Hemenway Harbor.
+The first set was found in a barrel near Hemenway Harbor May 1.

 Less than a week later, additional human remains were found at Callville Bay.
 That set of remains was identified as a 42-year-old man who drowned in 2002.